andydangit/100-days-of-code/r1-log.md

 -   Modify the CSS to match-ish from original desing
 -   Added more code to index.html
 -   Added some javascript code

+### R1D23
+2-10-2021
+Design 7
+-   completed the Design
+-   JS code is working
+-   Added comment to line of code in JS